Noah, Destruction, and Rebirth: How Can We Mindfully Rebuild?

 “What would be a helpful response to this situation?”

-Our day to day life presents us with many opportunities to check in with ourselves to monitor and regulate what we are feeling and thinking.
+Our day-to-day life presents us with many opportunities to check in with ourselves to monitor and regulate what we are feeling and thinking.
 All feelings and reactions are welcome.
 We don’t judge whatever we are feeling or thinking.

 Take a moment throughout your day to check in and become aware of how you are feeling and what you are thinking to give yourself a reset.